AprilShade/MKWorld_TimeTrials/Courses/Cheep_Cheep_Falls/strategies.md

 Issues: VERY HARD.
 If someone ever gets this 3/3 Zaqua will probably cry tears of joy, and Calcaire will enter eternal depression

+### Ashe Line
+likely a strategy to combine with 2 other skips, where after taking a shortcut, you hop onto the left wall, and then the left railing to skip the left side of the turn, unsure if this is faster * and is hard to combine after the other skips.

 ### Shrine Skip [OUTDATED MAYBE]